cristiandrami/CyberSecResources/notes/System and application security/challenges/Hardware/Hardware.md

 - If you haven't gotten flag 2 from the server yet, you probably don't have all the pieces to put this one together...
 ```
-- From "But maybe there is a place where you can find it?"
+- From "*But maybe there is a place where you can find it?*"
-	- we can understand that there is some useful information hidden somewhere
+	- ==**we can understand that there is some useful information hidden somewhere**==
-- From the hint "If you haven't gotten flag 2 from the server yet, you probably don't have all the pieces to put this one together..."
+- From the hint "*If you haven't gotten flag 2 from the server yet, you probably don't have all the pieces to put this one together...*"
-	- we can understand that to find the last flag it is necessary that we have already discovered the second flag.
+	- **==we can understand that to find the last flag it is necessary that we have already discovered the second flag.==**
-		- So maybe there is something related with the privileges that we can exploit
+		- <mark style="background: #BBFABBA6;">So maybe there is something related with the privileges that we can exploit</mark>

 In addition we have another hint from professor Jakob:
 ```
 Hi!
 We don't give major hints in DMs, but I'd like to point out the README in the zip contains the line "Note the the firmware on the server differs." (from the `public_firmware`), which is relevant for flag 3.
 ```
-- So maybe we have to focus on the differences between the public firmware contained in the leak and the firmware used by the remote server
+- **==So maybe we have to focus on the differences between the public firmware contained in the leak and the firmware used by the remote server==**

 At this point we can start on trying to extract the firmware from the remote server.